wordofwarning/wordofwarning.org/current/2016-turn/sat/index.md

 [www.kema.org.uk](http://www.kema.org.uk)

 **Now | *Piece of Cake***
-*"We'll be full of jollity and real good cheer, Happiness is what we want to make,
+*"We'll be full of jollity and real good cheer,
+Happiness is what we want to make,
-Wipe your little tootsies on the front door mat and cut yourself a little piece of cake.*
+Wipe your little tootsies on the front door mat
+And cut yourself a little piece of cake.*

 **Louise Gibbons | *Miss Baines***
-Miss Baines is a physical response to research into Lancashire's past, making you think twice about skipping that weekly hoover. *'Get it cleaned up, or you're out!'*
+Miss Baines is a physical response to research into Lancashire's past, making you think twice about skipping that weekly hoover.
+*'Get it cleaned up, or you're out!'*
 ![Louise Gibbons](Louise-Gibbons.jpg)

 **Brink Dance Company | *I carve or doodle and i Inspire***